loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

   eq([Stack closure], $~A: omega$, 1, `Word`),
   eq([Linear pointer], $square A: known$, 1, `Word`), eq([Empty stack], $circle: omega$, 1, `Word`),
-  eq([Top], $fatone: known$, 0, 0),
+  eq([Unit], $fatone: known$, 0, 0),
-  eq([Bot], $fatzero: known$, 0, 0),
+  eq([Empty], $fatzero: known$, 0, 0),
   eq([#$exists$ intro], $exists alpha.
 A : known$, reg($A$), mem($A$)),
   eq([#$exists$ intro], $exists alpha.
 A : omega$, reg($A$), mem($A$)),
   eq([Type variable], $alpha : omega$, 0, 0),
 )

-Outside of these types, #ln contains an auxilary type: the integer.
+Outside of these types, #ln contains an auxilary type: a word sized integer.
 The memory specification of integer is the following:
 #eq([Integer], $int$, 1, `Word`)

 === Memory alignment
-#text(red)[
 As the time of writing, #ln does not contain that many different types, and currently it is limited to integers, function pointers, stack pointers, and product- and sum-types.
 Important to note that both the system stack, and any stacks which are created dynamically, grow downwards.
-]#todo[rewrite]

 Memory wise, the simplest here are function pointers and stack pointers.
 Both of these are simply the size of a word, i.e 8 bytes on x86-64, and